-We typically anchor and occasionally lay at the dock at night.
+We typically anchor and occasionally tie up to a dock at night.
 On some passages, we may sail though the night, and all hands will stand a watch, sharing the responsibility of vessel operation and safety.

 Facilities for doing laundry or for taking a shower do not exist aboard Brilliant.